UNEadvancedweb/tutorial-2015-websocket/README.md

         /*
           Our GibberishListener, written as a Java 8 Lambda.
-          Whenever we receive a gibberish, convert it to a JSON string, and send it to the client.
+          Whenever we receive a gibberish, if it matches our topic, convert it to a JSON string, and send it to the client.
          */
         this.listener = (g) -> {
             if (g.getSubject().equals(this.topic)) {